CameronNemo/brillo/README.md

 Installation
 ------------

-Typical build and installation process:
+To build the binary and install it:

+    make
+    sudo make install

+To generate and install the man page, polkit action, udev rule, and apparmor profile:

     make dist
-    # PREFIX is /usr by default
-    sudo make install
+    sudo make install-dist

-To simply compile the binary without installing, run `make`.
-Note that unpriveleged access may not be available.

 Unpriveleged Access
 -------------------

 ### polkit

-Any active usercan invoke `brillo` through the `pkexec` command to escalate priveleges to root.
-This will only work from an active session created by (e)logind or ConsoleKit.
+Active sessions can invoke `brillo` via `pkexec` to escalate priveleges.

 Examples:

     pkexec brillo -O
     pkexec brillo -A 5

+> Note: this requires polkitd and (e)logind or ConsoleKit.

 ### udev

-`brillo` uses a udev rule to grant necessary permissions to the `video` group.
-Any user in this group can modify the brightness directly without the use of `pkexec`.
+`brillo`'s udev rule grants necessary permissions to the `video` group.

+Any user in this group can modify the brightness directly.
->Note: two features, storing brightness and setting mincap values, will only work with one user at a time in this mode.

-### lightscript

-`brillo` is a fork of the popular [light](https://github.com/haikarainen/light) program.
-A compatibility script is provided that is a drop-in replacement for `light`.
-To install it, run `sudo make install-lightscript`.
-This is a wrapper around the polkit access method.
+> Note: in this mode, stored brightness and minimum cap files will be in the user's cache home (typically "~/.cache").

 Copyright
 -------------------